kurson95/EspnowUARTBridge_ESP8266/README.md

 ## How it works?

 In short, it takes any information given by the serial port, except commands, and sends it to the indicated receiver or to anything within range.

+##What can this be used for ?
+Personally, I created this as a solution to the problem of esphome not being compatible with espnow.

 ## Features